select a.column1, b.column2 from a, /*+ optional */ b WHERE a.key = b.key

 Teiid ensures that each pushdown query only projects the symbols required for processing the user query.
 This is especially helpful when querying through large intermediate view layers.

 Partial Aggregate Pushdown

 Partial aggregate pushdown allows for grouping operations above multi-source joins and unions to be decomposed so that some of the grouping and aggregate functions may be pushed down to the sources.

-The optional join hint indicates to the optimizer that a joined table should be omitted if none of its columns are used by the output of the user query or in a meaningful way to construct the results of the user query.
+The optional join hint goes beyond the automatic cases to indicate to the optimizer that a joined table should be omitted if none of its columns are used by the output of the user query or in a meaningful way to construct the results of the user query.
 This hint is typically only used in view layers containing multi-source joins.

 The optional join hint is applied as a comment on a join clause.
 It can be applied in both ANSI and non-ANSI joins.
 With non-ANSI joins an entire joined table may be marked as optional.

 Suppose this example defines a view layer X. If X is queried in such a way as to not need b.column2, then the optional join hint will cause b to be omitted from the query plan.
 The result would be the same as if X were defined as:

 select a.column1, b.column2, c.column3 from /*+ optional */ (a inner join b ON a.key = b.key) INNER JOIN c ON a.key = c.key

 In this example the ANSI join syntax allows for the join of a and b to be marked as optional.
 Suppose this example defines a view layer X. Only if both column a.column1 and b.column2 are not needed, e.g. "SELECT column3 FROM X" will the join be removed.